nzakas/understandinges6/manuscript/13-Modules.md

 ### A Subtle Quirk of Imported Bindings

-ECMAScript 6's `import` statements create read-only bindings to variables, functions, and classes rather than simply referencing the original bindings (as is the case with normal variables).
+ECMAScript 6's `import` statements create read-only bindings to variables, functions, and classes rather than simply referencing the original bindings like normal variables.
 Even though you can't change an imported identifier, the module that exports that identifier can.
 For example, suppose you want to use this module:

 ```js
 export var name = "Nicholas";